 I am lucky enough to say that I have recovered and that my injuries probably led to me meeting my wife.
 I love advocating for individuals who are in the position I once found myself.

 Prior to becoming an attorney, I played baseball at the University of Washington.
-I grew up in Billings, Montana, where both of my parents still reside.
+I grew up in Billings, Montana.